WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 ## DID Web with attached validation

-During the Rebooting Web of Trust event we also tried to find a way to make the DID documents verifiable without breaking the actual schema of a valid did:web document like `did:webplus` is doing.
-Another requirement was to just use technologies that have already a high adoption.
+During the Rebooting Web of Trust event we also tried to find a way to make the DID documents verifiable without breaking the actual schema of a valid `did:web` document, like `did:webplus` is doing.
+Another requirement was to only use technologies that already have a high adoption.

-The did:web can be used either as the issuer in the credential or as the holder/owner.
+The `did:web` can be used either as the issuer in the credential or as the holder/owner.

 ### Using the DID to identify the issuer of a verifiable credential

-In this case the verifier needs access to the public key, even when the private key is not actively used to sign new credentials anymore.
+In this case, the verifier needs access to the public key, even when the private key is not actively used to sign new credentials anymore.
 To make this possible, the issuer has to add either the [versionId](https://www.w3.org/TR/did-spec-registries/#versionId-param) or [versionTime](https://www.w3.org/TR/did-spec-registries/#versionTime-param) [query parameter](https://www.w3.org/TR/did-core/#did-parameters) to its identifier.
 It would look something like this: `did:web:example.com?versionId=2` or `did:web:example.com?versionTime=2023-09-21T10:08:26.047Z`.
-This allows to have multiple versions of a DID document and therefore to update the key material or the service points.
+This allows us to have multiple versions of a DID document and therefore to update the key material or the service points.